-List of Top Mutual Funds for Lumpsum Investments in NSE for 2025
+Best Mutual Funds for Lumpsum Investments in India

 Best Mutual Fund for Lumpsum Investment in India

-Note: The data on the list of best mutual fund for lumpsum investment is from 9th September, 2025.
-This data on the lumpsum investment plans is derived from the Tickertape Mutual Funds Screener, based on the criteria mentioned below:
+Note: The data on the list is from 30th January, 2025.
+This data on the lumpsum investment plans is derived from the Tickertape Mutual Funds Screener.

 - Category – Equity